boostercloud/booster/docs/README.md

 execute some business logic, and register one or more events.
 Therefore, we have to define two more things:

 1. Who is authorized to run this command.
-1. The type of the events that will be triggered.
+1. The events that it will trigger.

 Booster allows you to define authorization strategies (we will cover that later).
 Let's start by allowing anyone to send this command to our application.